300 - Policies

 Master’s students working with faculty member’s research projects

-Establishing authorship for publications resulting from students working with faculty members on the faculty member’s research is important.
+Establishing authorship for publications resulting from students working with faculty members on the faculty member’s research needs to be clear to all parties.
 The NASW Code of Ethics (2008) provides a frame for understanding the importance of correctly crediting contributors to a body of work.
-Section 4.08 on acknowledging credits states,
+Section 4.08 on acknowledging credits states:

 Specific authorship issues will be addressed below.

 Thesis.
 If a student is working with a faculty member’s research project and intends to develop a thesis project out of this work, the student will be the sole author on the thesis.
 The student is required to complete an independent research project for the thesis.
-The learning objectives of the thesis project includes the student,
+The learning objectives of the thesis project include the student:

-- increasing her/his competencies in conducting literature reviews.
+increasing the student’s competencies in conducting literature reviews;

-- understanding and differentially applying scientific methods of knowledge development and evaluation, both qualitative and quantitative.
+understanding and differentially applying scientific methods of knowledge development and evaluation, qualitative and/or quantitative;

 By addressing the above objectives the student is contributing substantially to the development of the thesis project.
-This does not exclude the faculty member from advising on the research project; sometimes providing significant direction for the thesis project.
+This does not exclude the faculty member from providing significant direction on the thesis project.

 Publications other than the thesis project.
 Students may work with faculty members in the development of articles, chapters, or other professional publications (beyond the thesis).
 APA states that “authorship is reserved for people who make a primary contribution to and hold primary responsibility for the data, concepts, and interpretation of results for a published work” and not solely those who do the writing (Huth, 1987 as cited in APA, 2001, p.
 6).

 APA (2001) provides a guideline for distinguishing substantial professional contribution to a work.
 Substantial contribution [emphasis added] includes formulating the problem, structuring the research design, organizing and conducting the analysis, interpreting the results or writing a major portion of the paper (APA, 2001, p.
 350).
-Lesser contributions [emphasis added] that may be acknowledged in an author note, may include advising on the design of the study, suggesting or advising about analysis, collecting or entering the data, modifying a computer program or recruiting study participants.
+Lesser contributions [emphasis added], that may be acknowledged in an author note, may include advising on the design of the study, suggesting or advising about analysis, collecting or entering the data, modifying a computer program or recruiting study participants.
 A combination of these lesser tasks may constitute authorship (APA, 2001, p.
 350).
-Determining substantial and less contributions can be challenging as this distinctions are not always clear and contributions from individuals can vary during the preparation of the manuscript (Barretta-Herman, 2000).
+Determining levels of each contributor’s involvement can be challenging, as the distinctions are not always clear and contributions from individuals can vary during the preparation of the manuscript (Barretta-Herman, 2000).

 It is advisable for the faculty member to determine as early as possible who will be listed as an author, the order of authorship, and alternative form of recognition (e.g. author note).
 These decisions may need to be revisited if the expected responsibilities change or the amount of supervision provided to a student changes during the course of the work (not including the work on the student’s thesis).